slarmoo/.github/profile/javascript/restSpread/restSpread.md

 ## Spread

 Spread does the opposite of rest.
-It take an object that is iterable (e.g. array or string) and expands it into a function's parameters.
+It take an object that is iterable (e.g. array or string) and expands, or spreads, it into a function's parameters.
 Consider the following.

 ```js
 function person(firstName, lastName) {